 This version adds almost nothing to the original; it mixes direct appropriation with close paraphrase.
-There is no acknowledgement of the source; the writer suggests that the argument and the development of it are his or her own.
+There is no acknowledgement of the source; the writer suggests that the argument and the development of it are their own.

 B. Legitimate use of the passage: